EARLY HERNANDO COUNTY HISTORY

 [Most information for this entry was provided by Charles Blankenship.
 Ruth Conners provided information on Lewis Henry Hancock and Shelly Strobel provided information on James Pyles Hancock]

 HENRY HOPE (1819-1869) was born in Liberty County, Ga.
 His parents were William Hope Sr. and Celia .
 His family moved to Alachua County around 1835.
 Henry served as a lieutenant in the first organization of the Spring Grove Guards and later as private.
 The 1840 census shows him living at Newnansville with his wife Alatha Frances Garrison.
 After the Seminole War ended in 1842, he applied for a permit to settle south of TS’s 9 and 10 in what would become Hernando County.
 He was assigned AOA permit #411, but it was not used.
 He purchased his father-in-law’s AOA #441 which covered 160 acres in the Spring Lake area.
 He probably arrived in Benton County in 1846.
 He and his wife and brother David are listed on the 1850 census of Benton County.
 When the Civil War broke out, Henry and other older men enlisted in a company of Old Rangers.
 The company lasted abut three months before they were mustered out.
 At the end of the war Henry was required to sign an Oath of Amnesty to the U. S. In 1867 he registered to vote in the 1868 election.
 He is buried with a C. S. A. Civil War headstone next to his gravestone in the Brooksville City Cemetery.
 His daughter is close by.
 There is no marker for his wife.
+On Feb.
+23, 1870, a newspaper reported that William M. Garrison was named administrator of his estate.
 Their children were:

 WILLIAM MICHAEL HOPE (1846-1864) was a son of Henry Hope and Alatha Frances Garrison.
 An article about him, which includes a Civil War letter, is here.